 As negotiations for the UK’s withdrawal from the EU are now well underway, we look at what this process could mean specifically for the business-critical asset of data and the compliance space around data protection.

 The European Union (Withdrawal) Act 2018 repeals the European Communities Act 1972 (ECA) incorporating all EU laws into UK domestic law ‘where practical’ to ensure no unintentional gaps are left by the repeal of the ECA.

-This will allow for gradual adjustment of each piece of incorporated EU law on a topic-by-topic basis following the Brexit date of actual separation, rather than the impractical task of requiring every adjustment to be completed by that deadline date.
-This will also mean a focus can be brought to bear on the issues which need new legislation immediately upon the Brexit date, such as customs or immigration rules to meet the negotiated position.
+This will allow for gradual adjustment of each piece of incorporated EU law on a topic-by-topic basis following the date of actual separation, rather than the impractical task of requiring every adjustment to be completed by that deadline date.
+This will also mean a focus can be brought to bear on the issues which need new legislation immediately upon the exit date, such as customs or immigration rules to meet the negotiated position.

 In the UK, the General Data Protection Regulation (GDPR) and the Data Protection Act 2018 (DPA) provide the legislative framework data protection.
 EU Regulations are forms of European legislation which are directly applicable, having an automatic status of law applicable in each Member State, as such GDPR is applicable in the UK until the agreed exit date.
 GDPR allows data to be transferred freely within the EEA but imposes restrictions on transfers outside that area.

 So what does Brexit mean for these latest changes in data protection laws?